-He served in the United States Marine Corps.
-He attended Basic Peace Officer Training at the Ohio State Highway Patrol Academy, where he received his OPOTA certification.
-Deputy Chief McDaniel is a graduate of Class 237 of the Northwestern University’s School of Police Staff and Command.
+Chief Pillar has served the Lancaster Police Department since 1989.
+He grew up in Lancaster and graduated from Lancaster High School.
+He served four years in the United States Marine Corps after high school.
+He attended Basic Peace Officer Training at the Ohio State Highway Patrol Academy, where he received his O.P.O.T.A. certification.

-Deputy Chief McDaniel and his wife Tracey live in Lancaster.
-They have been married for thirty years, and have four adult children and three grandchildren.
+Chief Pillar and his wife, Patricia, live in Lancaster.
+They have been married since 1990.

 To provide protection and high quality police services to all.